RosieWatson/GreatStourSite/README.txt

 All other functionality can be tested by simply interacting with the site, such as viewing historical data by using adjusting the date picker, or viewing the last 30 days of data for a sensor in the sidebar.

-We present the user with the most recent flood warnings for the area, showing details within the flood warning and a modal containing flood advice and a link to the government flood advice website
+We present the user with the most recent flood warnings for the area, showing details within the flood warning and a modal containing flood advice and a link to the government flood advice website.

 Accessibility considerations:
 - Responsive design for mobiles/tablets